 The purpose and responsibility of the district is to provide a quality education system that prepares children for personal and professional success after graduation.
 In addition to regular educational programs, the district offers comprehensive programs in the areas of bilingual multicultural education, early childhood education, and special education.
-MPS has the greatest variety of high-performing programs in the city, from strong traditional neighborhood schools to Advanced Placement, arts specialty, career and technical education, gifted and talented,

-International Baccalaureate, language immersion, and Montessori.
-MPS also offers other college and career preparatory programs in areas including engineering, finance, culinary arts, hospitality and tourism, health sciences, and information technology.
+MPS has the greatest variety of high-performing programs in the city, from strong traditional neighborhood schools to Advanced Placement, arts specialty, career and technical education, gifted and talented, International Baccalaureate, language immersion, and Montessori.
+MPS also offers other college and career preparatory programs in engineering, finance, culinary arts, hospitality and tourism, health sciences, and information technology.

-In 2022-23, the district is projected to serve 67,500 students.
-MPS is operating 156 schools, which include ninetyfive elementary and K-8 schools, two early childhood centers, five schools serving grades 6-12 or K-12, seven middle schools, fifteen high schools, thirteen non-instrumentality charter schools, six instrumentality charter schools, seven partnership schools, and six alternative schools.
+In 2023-24, the district is projected to serve 65,121 students.
+MPS operates 156 schools, which include 95 elementary and K-8 schools, two early childhood centers, five schools serving grades 6-12 or K-12, seven middle schools, 15 high schools, 13 non-instrumentality charter schools, six instrumentality charter schools, seven partnership schools, and six alternative schools.

-The students of MPS are racially and ethnically diverse: 50.2 percent African American, 27.8 percent Hispanic, 9.6 percent White, 8.1 percent Asian, 0.4 percent American Indian, 0.1 percent Hawaiian/Pacific Islander, and 3.8 percent two or more.
-Over 12.0 percent of MPS students are English learner students who collectively speak over seventy languages.
+MPS students are racially and ethnically diverse: 49.8 percent African American, 28.1 percent Hispanic, 9.3 percent White, 8.3 percent Asian, 0.4 percent American Indian, 0.1 percent Hawaiian/Pacific Islander, and 4 percent two or more.
+Over 12 percent of MPS students are English learner students who collectively speak over 70 languages.